python-gitlab/python-gitlab/README.md

 authentication is supported (not user/password).

-The `ssl_verify` option defines if the server SSL certificate should be validated (use false for self signed certificates, only useful with https).
+The `ssl_verify` option defines if the server SSL certificate should be validated (use `false` for self signed certificates, only useful with https).
+By default, the python default (see documentation for your distribution for its locaiton) certificate authority list will be used.
+Set this to a full path to a file to use a custom CA cert list (PEM-encoded).

+The `client_cert` and `priv_key` options must be specified together and point to the full path of a PEM-encoded client (human or non-person entity) client X509 certificate and unencrypted private key.
+This is useful in environments where HTTPS is the only supported protocol, and the webserver is configured to validate client certificates.

 Choosing a different server than the default one can be done at run time: